AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 <InlineAlert slots="text" variant="info"/>

 This set of guides is meant to provide you with an idea of what types of information you will need for the submission process and how to best prepare for review.
 Working through the guides provided in this section will help you make sure you’ve accounted for all of the requirements so you can avoid having to fix things and resubmit before being published.

+## Submission Data Requirements

+Below is the list of data you will be asked to provide during the submission process.

+## Publisher profile

+Your publisher profile is about you as a company or developer as whole.
+Once you've submitted this information and it has been approved by Adobe, it is shown for all plugins and integrations you publish with Adobe.